Château Lilian Ladouys 2016 - Cru Bourgeois

 About the estate:

-After passing Cos d'Estournel, and facing Lafon-Rochet, the two towers of Lilian-Ladouys emerge from a sea of vines.
-This 47-hectare property was purchased by Jacky Lorenzetti in September 2008.
-As at Pédesclaux, technical supervision is provided by Vincent Bache-Gabrielsen.
-Dense and colorful, the wines offer immediate appeal.
+After passing Cos d’Estournel, and facing Lafon-Rochet, the two towers of Lilian-Ladouys rise from a sea of vines.
+This 47-hectare estate was purchased by Jacky Lorenzetti in September 2008.
+As at Pédesclaux, Vincent Bache-Gabrielsen oversees the winemaking.
+Dense and colorful, the wines are instantly captivating.
 The archetype of a super Bordeaux.

 Guide Hachette des vins